 A 2008 study on Nigerian university pharmacy students found that habitual night reading was significantly associated with poorer sleep quality, which was then negatively associated with poor academic performance (Adeosun, Asa, Babalola & Akanmu, 2008).
 For this study, they considered ‘habitual night reading’ to be between the hours of 8 pm and 5 am, however.
 The benefits of reading relaxing material before sleep versus continuing to study pharmacy readings through the night were not separated, nor was reading before bedtime versus reading in bed (Adeosun et al., 2008).

 I would never recommend going to bed before you are sleepy, or spending more than 30 minutes awake reading in bed each night, so it is tough to determine if these results are indicative of what I am trying to figure out.
 What is similar is that both their study and my personal experience found shorter sleep times when people read more after 8 pm.

 Another 2008 study compared participants who listened to audiobooks for 45 minutes at bedtime to those who listened to classical music for 45 minutes and those who had no intervention (Harmat, Takacs & Bodizs, 2008).
 They found that audiobooks had no significant benefit to people’s sleep quality over those who had no intervention.
-What did make a significant difference to not only sleep quality but depressive symptoms was classical music (Harmat, Takacs & Bodizs, 2008).
+What did make a substantial difference to not only sleep quality but depressive symptoms was classical music (Harmat, Takacs & Bodizs, 2008).

 While this still doesn’t look at the benefits of listening to audiobooks before sleep, but the findings suggest that listening to classical music might be an even better option than either reading or listening to audiobooks.